vijaysharma9/wpjmcl/readme.txt

 = 1.11.0 =
 * Feature - Backend sorting of repeated rows.
-* Feature - Backend search meta data when searching resumes.
+* Feature - Backend search meta data when searching companies.
-* Feature - Added separate option to enable apply with resume for URL based jobs (when also using applications).
+* Feature - Added separate option to enable apply with company for URL based jobs (when also using applications).
-* Tweak - Added candidate-dashboard-login.php file for logged out users.
+* Tweak - Added company-dashboard-login.php file for logged out users.
 * Tweak - Refactored form classes to be instance based rather than static.
 Reduction in code base.
 Requires Job Manager 1.22.0.
 * Tweak - Improved handling and filters for repeated fields (links, edu, exp).
 * Tweak - Improved admin columns display.